 In today’s landscape of streaming, there are hundreds of tools, configurations, and expectations viewers have when visiting a modern stream.
 While none of these are necessary to a stream setup they certainly help create a unique experience and connection between the streamer and their viewer community.
-We are going to break down what elements a modern stream is made of and how they help to create a better experience viewers or a unique identity for a streamer.
+We are going to break down what elements a modern stream is made of and how they help to create a better experience for viewers and a unique identity for a streamer.

 First, in your stream setup, you’ll want to install and configure a broadcasting app.
-These apps allow you to design your stream with various window captures, camera feeds, text, images, and dozens of plugins to present details on your stream in real time.
+These apps allow you to design your stream with various window captures, camera feeds, text, images, and dozens of plugins to present details on your stream in real-time.

 If you haven’t yet, take a look at our best streaming (broadcasting) apps article for a great place to start on setting up your broadcast!

 The important aspects of this article are that your broadcasting app will be able to support window/video capture and a browser (Web/URL/HTTP) capture.

 Modern streams and viewers these days have proven that having a face cam is 5 times more likely to get viewers in your stream than not having a face cam.
 The idea here is that it creates a more interactive experience.
 If a viewer says something they can see your reaction (a joke, a story, you name it).
 A face cam is a proven way to increase your viewers.

 Adding a face cam is simple.
 In almost every broadcasting app you can add a